Mikey3300/IBM-Capstone/README.md

 2. Data Wrangling
 3. EDA using SQL
 4. EDA with Visualization
-5. Folium
-6. Visualization with Dash
+5. Visualization with Dash
-7. Machine Learning
+6. Machine Learning